 ROCHESTER, Minn.
 (KTTC) – Nothing lasts forever, including the price of a First-Class Mail Forever Stamp.
 The U.S. Postal Service is increasing its 50-cent forever stamps by a nickel on Jan.
-27, making it the largest percentage increase since 1991.
+27, making the change the biggest jump in the history of the USPS.

 “When you go out and send 80 Christmas cards at one time, you realize that that adds up pretty quick,” said Bobby Anderson of Rochester dropping off mail at the USPS.